-At Bragg, we’ve come to think of your exclusion amount as having two parts: the “base” amount of $11.5 million—the amount that the exclusion was in 2017 and will revert to in 2026—and a “sunset” amount, the additional exclusion amount available between now and 2026.
-Because of the cumulative nature of the exclusion amount, you can’t give away any of the sunset amount until you’ve given away the base amount.
-This is such an important point, we’ll say it again: You can’t give away any of the sunset amount until you’ve given away the base amount.
+At Bragg, we’ve come to think of your exclusion amount as having two parts: the “base” amount of $11.5 million—the amount that the exclusion was in 2017 and will revert to in 2026—and a “bonus” amount, the additional exclusion amount available between now and 2026.
+Because of the cumulative nature of the exclusion amount, you can’t give away any of the bonus amount until you’ve given away the base amount.
+This is such an important point, we’ll say it again: You can’t give away any of the bonus amount until you’ve given away the base amount.
 Therefore, taking advantage of this window of opportunity to make gifts requires that you give well over $5.7 million to truly make use of this tax-saving strategy.
 Thus, the reason for our response to our clients when they ask about accelerating lifetime gifts: “Go big or don’t bother.”

 We want to pause here and remind you that with all lifetime wealth transfer situations, the number one consideration is affordability: Can you afford to part with assets given away?
 Making large lifetime gifts requires a significant sacrifice; you should take care to ensure that adequate assets remain available for your use.

 To illustrate the necessity to “go big” in order to enjoy tax savings, consider these three scenarios.
 For simplification, all scenarios ignore potential growth in assets between the 2025 gift date and the 2026 date of death, the scenarios assume you are married, and assume you have an estate of $23 million in 2025.